kose-y/dist_stat/README.md

 How to deploy the virtual cluster on the AWS using [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/) is discussed in Appendix C of our paper below.
 We used up to 20 `c5.18xlarge` instances on AWS EC2.
 The job scripts to submit the jobs to the Sun Grid Engine are given in [Jobs](./jobs).

 ## Acknowledgement
-This work was supported by Amazon Web Services Credits for Research.
+This work was supported by [AWS Cloud Credits for Research](https://aws.amazon.com/research-credits/).

 ## Citation